 Possibly.
-In particular, there is reason to hope that it may reduce the risk of colon cancer and possibly other malignancies, including prostate cancer.
+In particular, there is reason to hope that it may reduce the risk of colon cancer and possibly other malignancies.
 At present, though, it is premature to recommend low-dose aspirin to prevent cancer (though patients who have had colon cancer might be wise to consider it to help lower their risk of a recurrence).

 Should I take my low-dose aspirin in the morning or at night?

-It's another interesting question.
+It probably doesn't matter.
 Platelets are so sensitive to aspirin that a single 81-mg dose will inhibit the stickiness of all the platelets in your body — and the inhibition is irreversible.
 But if the inhibition is permanent, platelets are not.
 In fact, they are short-lived cells that are constantly being removed from your blood and replaced by a steady stream of new platelets that pour out from your bone marrow.
 You need to take aspirin on a regular basis to inhibit these new platelets.
-Doctors now recommend daily dosing, but the decades-old Physicians' Health Study showed that taking aspirin every other day also works.

 Should I stop taking my aspirin before elective surgery?